Sequential Monte Carlo Bandits: Evaluation

+We evaluate SMC-based Bayesian policies in a bandit setting that remains elusive to state-of-the-art bandit algorithms: non-stationary bandits with discrete-categorical, contextual rewards.
+We simulate the following two- and three-armed categorical bandit scenarios, where numerical rewards $Y=c$, for $c\in\{0,1,2\}$, depend on a two-dimensional context $x_t\in\Real^2$, with time-varying parameters $\theta_{a,c,t}$ obeying the following dynamics:

-The parameterizations above accommodate a diverse set of expected reward dynamics, depending on parameter initializations, and realizations of the noise process.
-We illustrate the per-arm expected reward time-evolution for the studied two-armed bandit scenarios in Figures~\ref{fig:expected_reward_A2_C3_tmax2000_d} and \ref{fig:expected_reward_A2_C3_tmax2000_b}, and for the three-armed bandits, in Figures~\ref{fig:expected_reward_A3_C3_tmax2000_a} and \ref{fig:expected_reward_A3_C3_tmax2000_d}.
-We note that in all these settings, the expected rewards of each arm change over time, resulting in transient and recurrent swaps of the optimal arm.
+These bandit scenarios accommodate a diverse set of expected reward dynamics, for each realization of the noise processes $\epsilon_{a,c}, \forall a,c$, and depending on the initialization of parameters $\theta_{0,a}$.
+We illustrate per-arm, expected reward time-evolution for a realization of the two-armed bandit Scenario E in Figure~\ref{fig:linear_mixing_dynamics_e_softmax}, and for the three-armed bandit Scenario F in Figure~\ref{fig:linear_mixing_dynamics_f_softmax}.

+In all cases, expected rewards of each arm vary over time, resulting in transient and recurrent swaps of the optimal arm's identity.
+We show the corresponding cumulative regret of SMC-based Bayesian policies in Figure~\ref{fig:dynamic_bandits_e_softmax_cstatic} for Scenario E, and in Figure~\ref{fig:dynamic_bandits_f_softmax_cstatic} for Scenario F.